-Using law of sines, we can find the two sides of triangular base:
+Using law of sines, we can find the two sides of the triangular base:

 area = (length * (a + a * (sin(angle1) / sin(angle1+angle2)) + a * (sin(angle2) / sin(angle1+angle2)))) + a * ((a * sin(angle1)) / sin(angle1 + angle2)) * sin(angle2)

-The only option when you can't calculate triangular prism volume is having given triangle base and its height (do you know why?
+The only option when you can't calculate triangular prism volume is to have a given triangle base and its height (do you know why?
 Think about it for a moment).
 All the other versions may be calculated with our triangular prism calculator.